Southampton-RSG/srsg-processes/srsg-processes/operation/development-processes/TEC.4_Verification/information-methods-classes-levels.md

 - **Product demonstrations** conducted by either internal team members or customers, e.g. from internal team members to customers, or customers to a potential community of users.
 - **Analysis** using evaluation and reasoning to demonstrate correctness, e.g. static code analysis.

 Depending on the scale, type and complexity of the project, only some of these may be used.
-For example, for a small scale single developer project code review by a third party may not be warranted or tractable, or for an investigative study, testing or measurement will not be applicable.
+For example, for a small scale single developer project code, review by a third party may not be warranted or tractable.

 ## Verification Classes